-Sooners are eager to put an official end to KU’s Big 12 title streak on Tuesday
+Sooners say they hope to put an official end to KU’s Big 12 title streak on Tuesday

 The odds are not good for Kansas to win a 15th straight Big 12 Conference championship, but the Jayhawks are still alive.

 To have a chance, the Jayhawks must win their last final two games, starting with Tuesday’s contest at Oklahoma.
-And in case you wondered, KU’s conference title streak is well known in Norman, Okla.
+And in case you wondered, KU’s conference title streak is well-known in Norman, Okla.

-“That stretch is unbelievable,” Sooners coach Lon Kruger told the Norman Transcript of Kansas.
+“That stretch is unbelievable,” Sooners coach Lon Kruger told the Norman Transcript about Kansas.
 “It’s never been done before so I guess it makes it hard to imagine someone doing what they’ve done. … Kansas State and Texas Tech having a one-game lead with two games to go represents just how tough the league is.”

 Kruger said that before K-State and Tech won on Monday night, and left KU needing to beat OU on Tuesday to stay a game back.